 Whole Milk (Best for Beginners)

-Whole milk is the easiest to steam and produces the best microfoam.
-Its fat content (3.5%) creates rich, stable foam with natural sweetness.
-Start here.
+Whole milk is the easiest milk to steam and produces the best microfoam for home baristas.
+Its fat content (3.5%) creates rich, stable foam with natural sweetness that develops during heating.
+The proteins provide excellent structure; the fat adds a creamy mouthfeel.

 Oat Milk

 The best non-dairy option for steaming.
-Barista-edition oat milks (Oatly Barista, Minor Figures) are formulated to steam well.
-Regular oat milk can be thin and separates quickly.
+Barista-edition oat milks (Oatly Barista, Minor Figures, Califia Farms Barista) contain added stabilizers and adjusted fat content specifically for steam wand use.
+Regular grocery-store oat milk is thinner and often separates within 30-60 seconds of steaming.

-• Work quickly after steaming — it separates faster than dairy
+• Work quickly after steaming — it separates roughly 2x faster than dairy

 Almond Milk